• About

 Using a sharp knife, cut slits into the whole snapper about 1" apart.

 On a parchment paper-lined baking sheet, add the sliced onion and a bit of olive oil.
 Place fish on top.
+Generously add sea salt (and black pepper) on both sides of the fish.
 Stuff the herbs, lemon slices, garlic, and onion inside the cavity of the fish.
 Stuff garlic pieces into the slits.

 Bake the red snapper fish at 425 ℉ (220 ℃) for 25 to 30 minutes.
 Depending on the size of the fish, the cooking time may vary.
+Squeeze lemon juice on top!

-Squeeze lemon juice on top of this delicious fish!
 Serve with shirazi salad, roasted potatoes, french fries, toum garlic sauce, or blanched asparagus.

 • Buy fresh fish.
 The best fish is the freshest fish (even Dr. Suess seems to think so).
 I recommend checking a local fish market or the seafood counter at your local grocery store for the freshest options.